kluopaja/raycaster-tira/doc/project_specification.md

 heuristics/data structures.

 Every query will specify a ray.
-After receiving a query, the program will immediatelly start to process it and output the result as soon as the program is finished processing it.
+After receiving a query, the program will immediately start to process it and output the result as soon as the program has finished processing it.

 ## Language:
-English
+English,
 C++

 ## Opinto-ohjelma: